jace1427/cis422/README.md

 ```python
 csv_has_timestamps(file_name: str, sample_size: int)
 ```
-Checks the if the first column of a csv file appears to contain timestamps.
-Refactored to include __csv_process_header functionality.\n
+> Checks the if the first column of a csv file appears to contain timestamps.
+Refactored to include __csv_process_header functionality.

 ```python
 csv_to_dataframe(file_name: str)